valryon/Rabbit-Apocalypse/README.md

-Rabbit-Apocalypse-
+Rabbit Apocalypse!
 ==================

-Source code for the little free XNA game "Rabbit Apocalypse!"
+This repository contains the source code for the little free XNA game "Rabbit Apocalypse!".

+THe game was created in 3 months using XNA and Ogmo Editor http://www.ogmoeditor.com/ (in an old version).
+So you will need:
+- XNA 4.0
+- Ogmo Editor in its last Adobe Air version (I think it has been lost forever)
+- to install the font Resources/Fonts/stan0765.ttf to your fonts.

+All songs are from Spintronic, you can listen and download them for free here: http://www.chiptunes-headbangers.net/Spintronic.

+Feel free to contact me for further information.